entro314-labs/entrolytics/README.md

 ### Database Setup

-Entrolytics uses PostgreSQL with Prisma ORM.
+Entrolytics uses PostgreSQL with Drizzle ORM.
 The system supports:

 - **Primary database** for metadata and user management
 - **Read replicas** for improved dashboard performance